jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 I might involve text code in explanations about access.
 What about interface lines
-What about calls to clauses?
+What about calls to nested procedures?
-Well... maybe if calls to clauses doesn’t work too well I may just forbid it...?
+Well... maybe if calls to nested procedures doesn’t work too well I may just forbid it...?
 Might that have major consequences?

 Wow, this also involves GETTING information about the diagram at run time too.